Football Writers Association of America

 The Football Writers Association of America (FWAA) is an organization of college football media members in the United States founded in 1941.

+History and operations

 It is composed of approximately 1,200 professional sports writers from both print and Internet media outlets.
 The membership includes journalists, broadcasters and publicists, as well as key executives in all the areas that involve the game.

 The FWAA works to govern areas that include game day operations, and strives for better working conditions for sports writers in college football press boxes, and deals with access issues to college athletes and coaches.
 The FWAA also sponsors scholarships for aspiring writers and an annual writing contest.

 The FWAA is one of the organizations whose College Football All-America Team is recognized by the NCAA.
 The organization also selects the Eddie Robinson Coach of the Year, the Bronko Nagurski Trophy winner, the Outland Trophy winner, a freshman All-America team, and weekly defensive player of the week, as well as developing scholarship programs and surveys for better working conditions.
 From 1954 to 2013, the association awarded the Grantland Rice Trophy to the college football team they chose to be the National Champion.